 Restating our response to the AE’s comments:

 This is an important consideration, but we do not believe that the SDC vs. fire size and SDC vs. proportion stand-replacing relationships are indicative of scale dependence in the SDC metric.
+The fact that larger fires tend to have smaller SDC values is reflective of a real process, namely that larger fires have more area that can be farther from the edge of a stand-replacing patch.
+Thus the fact that SDC varies with fire size and percent severity is a strength of the metric – it is unlikely that small fires would have very low SDC values.
+However because the correlations in Figure 5 are imperfect, SDC can distinguish among similarly-sized fires that have larger or more round patches stand-replacing patches and those that have smaller or more irregular-shaped patches, which is the greatest strength of this metric.
 We added the following sentences in the first paragraph of the “Applications…” section:

 “It is possible to interpret this inverse relationship between fire size/percent stand-replacing and SDC as simple scale dependence in the SDC metric (Wu et al. 2002).
 However, the fact that both of these variables tend to be positively associated with stand-replacing patch size (Miller et al. 2009; Harvey et al. 2016) suggests that SDC is capturing a real phenomenon (distance to edge) that is affected by the scale of stand-replacing effects and is not an artifact of scale dependence.”